yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_training/finetuning.md

 to finetuning on just one or the other.
 Image from {cite:p}`chung2022scalinginstructionfinetunedlanguagemodels`.
 ```

+(chapter_training_sec_LLM_finetuning_PEFT)=
 ## Parameter-Efficient Fine Tuning (PEFT)

 ### Motivation

-The motivation for parameter-efficient finetuning of large language models (LLMs) stems from several factors:

-1. Resource constraints: Full finetuning of LLMs requires significant computational resources and time.
-2. Overfitting concerns: Traditional finetuning can lead to overfitting on small datasets.
-3. Storage efficiency: Storing multiple versions of large models for different tasks is impractical.
-4. Adaptability: The need to quickly adapt models to new tasks or domains without extensive retraining.
-5. Environmental considerations: Reducing the carbon footprint associated with training large AI models.

 To adapt a LLM to a specific downstream task, Full-size fine-tunning the whole LLM is usually not cost effective.
 For models whose model parameters are at the 1B or above, it is difficult to fine-tune the model using a single consumer grade GPU.

-Fine-tuning large pre-trained models is an effective transfer mechanism in NLP.
-However, in the
-presence of many downstream tasks, fine-tuning
-is parameter inefficient: an entire new model is
-required for every task.

-It also runs the risk of Catastrophic Forgetting {cite:p}`luo2024empiricalstudycatastrophicforgetting` which means
-LLMs forget prior knowledge when learning new data.
+Full-size finetuning also runs the risk of Catastrophic Forgetting {cite:p}`luo2024empiricalstudycatastrophicforgetting` which means LLMs forget prior knowledge when learning new data.

+since the size
+of the fine-tuned dataset is typically much smaller than the
+pretrained dataset, performing full fine-tuning to update all
+the pretrained parameters may lead to overfittin

+PEFT {cite:p}`xu2023parameterefficientfinetuningmethodspretrained` emerges as a cost-effiective approach to LLM finetuning.
+In essence, PEFT only pdates only a small
+number of additional parameters or updates a subset of the
+pretrained parameters, preserving the knowledge captured by
+the PLM while adapting it to the target task and reducing
+the risk of catastrophic forgetting.

+(chapter_training_sec_LLM_finetuning_Adapter_tuning)=
 ### Adapter Tuning

 The key idea of Adapter Tuning {cite:p}`houlsby2019parameterefficienttransferlearningnlp` is to add several additional trainable modules (i.e., layers) to the Transformer that acting as adapting module and at the same time freeze the remaining model weights the original LLM.
 The intuition is that by these adapter modules can be trained to assist the original LLM to better adapt to downstream tasks.